Teemeam/gedcom-tree/README.md

 Export a [GEDCOM file](https://en.wikipedia.org/wiki/GEDCOM) from a genealogy software like Gramps.
 Store the file in the root folder.

+Add pointers of selected individuals to the list in `modules/linear_descendants.py` to highlight lineal descendants.

 Run `py main.py` to parse the GEDCOM file and to create a graph.

 ## **Test**